bradley-woods/tech230-app-deployment/app-deployment.md

 # App Deployment

-This guide will explain how to deploy a web app on an nginx web server hosted on our Vagrant VM.
+This guide will explain how to deploy a web app on an Nginx web server hosted on our Vagrant VM.

 Pre-requisites:

-- Understand how to create and run an nginx web server using Vagrant: [tech230-vagrant-intro](https://github.com/bradley-woods/tech230-vagrant-intro)
+- Understand how to create and run an Nginx web server using Vagrant: [tech230-vagrant-intro](https://github.com/bradley-woods/tech230-vagrant-intro)
 - Have your application to be deployed in a folder called 'app' in the same directory as your 'Vagrantfile':

     <img src="images/app-folder.png" alt="app-folder" width="200px">

 ## Updating the Vagrantfile

-1. Following on from the previous repository, which explained how to create a VM and deploy an nginx web server on it, we need to first update the 'Vagrantfile' by adding a new line `config.vm.synced_folder "app", "/home/vagrant/app"` shown below:
+1. Following on from the previous repository, which explained how to create a VM and deploy an Nginx web server on it, we need to first update the 'Vagrantfile' by adding a new line `config.vm.synced_folder "app", "/home/vagrant/app"` shown below:

     ```ruby
     Vagrant.configure("2") do |config|